Logo preload

 To understand the processes inside a landslide, it is important to record all morphologic structures inside the motion area.
 As a part of their coursework, students develop their own Fulcrum applications to collect this information.
 The full semester course includes a week long field study where student researchers go through the process of using the apps they designed to map the geotechnical conditions on a major landslide in the Austrian Alps.
 Data collected from the field is loaded into GIS software for additional study and analysis.

-• The interface for generating apps is a very intuitive way to demonstrate database set-up and rule-based programming.
+• The interface for generating apps provides an intuitive way to demonstrate database setup and rule-based programming.

-• Implementing categories derived from industry-approved standards helps reinforce students memory of important terms and definitions.
+• Implementing categories derived from industry-approved standards helps reinforce students’ memory of key terms and definitions.

-• When rules in the app are set by the students from the comfort of a warm, dry classroom or lab, they then become responsible for ensuring all important quantities are recorded in the field.
+• Setting app rules in a warm, dry classroom or lab makes students responsible for recording essential quantities in the field.

 Cooling off after collecting data in the Alps